Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: Virtual mechanisms fundamentals

 \subsection{Virtual structures and implementation}

 Virtual springs, dampers, and inerters are combined into virtual structures defined by a set of rigid bodies connected by rigid and prismatic joints.
 Extensions to higher-d.o.f. joints are straightforward.
 Together, these compose the virtual mechanism that represents the controller.
 The controller has dynamics, since rigid bodies and joints introduce new states.
 The action of the controller is ultimately determined by the interconnection with the robot, which is always realized through springs and dampers.
-Figure \ref{fig:BlockDiagram} provides an illustration of the virtual model controller and its interconnection with the robot.
+Fig. \ref{fig:BlockDiagram} provides an illustration of the virtual model controller and its interconnection with the robot.

 The virtual mechanism is a passive dynamic extension of the robot dynamics (control by interconnection \cite{Ortega2008}).
-A virtual mechanism can model mechanical constraints, such as virtual fixtures \cite{Bowyer2014}, but its dynamics allow for the modeling of more general dynamical constraints, virtual tools (as shown in Figure \ref{fig:VirtualInstrument}), and even virtual copies of the robot (digital twin).
+A virtual mechanism can model mechanical constraints, such as virtual fixtures \cite{Bowyer2014}, but its dynamics allow for the modeling of more general dynamical constraints, virtual tools (as shown in Fig. \ref{fig:VirtualInstrument}), and even virtual copies of the robot (digital twin).
 The geometry of the virtual structure combined with the tuning of the parameters of springs, dampers, and inerters shape the impedance \cite{Hogan1984} of the interaction port $(\F_e,\z_e)$, which captures the response of the robot to the external world.

 We endow any virtual structure with mass/inertia/inertance such that its inertia matrix is nonsingular and it can be simulated as a second-order-dynamics.
-The implementation of the controller is captured in Figure \ref{fig:BlockDiagram}.
+The implementation of the controller is captured in Fig. \ref{fig:BlockDiagram}.
 Arrows indicate the flow of information.
-The robot and the virtual structure act as \emph{admittances}, taking force inputs and returning motion; the interface elements act as \emph{impedances} taking input from motion and returning the forces.
+The robot and the virtual structure act as \emph{admittances}, taking force inputs and returning motion; the interface elements act as \emph{impedances} taking input from motion and returning the forces\footnote{Note that this uses the force-effort analogy, while there are compelling reasons to use a force-flow analogy, for a description see \cite[Section 3]{Smith2020}}.
 To implement the virtual structures, they are simulated in real time, as

-where $\q_c$ represents the generalized coordinates of the virtual model controller, and $M_c$ is the combined inertia/inertance matrix (the latter due to inerters directly attached to the virtual structure).
+where $\q_c$ represents the generalized coordinates of the virtual model controller, $M_c$ is the combined inertia/inertance matrix (the latter due to inerters directly attached to the virtual structure), and $C_c(\q_c, \dot{\q}_c)$ models Coriolis/gyroscopic effects.

 The interface elements are formed of spring and dampers, which ultimately depend only upon the position/velocity states of the robot (via the interface coordinates), and do not depend on accelerations.